giltrapo/RepData_PeerAssessment1/PA1_template.md

 stepsbytime2$hour <- as.POSIXct("0001-01-01 00:00:00") + seq(from = 0, by = 5, length.out = 288)*60
 ```

-And for last, we can make a facet plot to compare the daily activity pattern between weekdays and weekend.
+And for last, we can create a facet plot to compare the daily activity pattern for weekdays and weekend.

 ```r